 - Insert your S30 microSD card into your computer.

-- UPDATE LAUNCH FILES: On your SD card, go to the sections/emulators folder, and remove those files.
-You can store them on your computer for safe-keeping if you’d like.
-Open the ’emulators’ folder from this pack, and place the files in the sections/emulators folder.
+- UPDATE LAUNCH FILES: On your SD card, go to the ‘sections’ folder, and remove the ’emulators’ folder.
+Place the new ’emulators’ folder from this pack in the ‘sections’ folder.

 - UPDATE EMULATORS.
 On your SD card, go to the ’emus’ folder, and remove the ‘retro’ folder.
 You can store it on your computer for safe-keeping if you’d like.
 Place the new ‘retro’ folder from this pack into the emus folder.
 Then, unzip the file named “unzip_and_add_to_retro_folder.zip”, and add its contents to the new retro folder on your SD card.